-- 1. Enhance the value of people's lives by providing emotional impact and amenity - the Tsubame-Sanjo region - 3.
+- 1. Enhance the value of people's lives by providing emotional impact and amenity - 2.
+Drive regional economic growth and the creation of added value by leveraging the unique characteristics of the Tsubame-Sanjo region - 3.
 Act globally and help solve domestic and international social issues